Jay Whiss: Career beginnings: 2011–2015

-Whiss decided to start rapping in the summer of 2010 at the age of 17, as a way to express himself.
+Jay Whiss decided to start rapping in the summer of 2010 at the age of 17, as a way to express himself.
 He released his first single "Chasing a Dream" on January 3, 2011, at the age of 18 via WorldStarHipHop, followed by the single "2011 Til Infinity" on February 6 of the same year.
 Both singles were shot with long-time Prime Boys affiliate and music video director Tristan Prime but received little recognition.

-Alongside Prime Boys, Whiss and his entourage first attracted local attention in St. Lawrence in 2013 and gained national attraction with the single "I Heard", produced by Eric Dingus and released on November 17, 2014.
+Alongside Prime Boys, Jay Whiss and his entourage first attracted local attention in St. Lawrence in 2013 and gained national attraction with the single "I Heard", produced by Eric Dingus and released on November 17, 2014.
 Prime Boys' most prominent member at this time, Jimmy Prime, gained the group considerable attention for coining the nickname "The Six" for Toronto, a term that has been broadly accepted by rappers such as Drake.
-Jimmy Prime released his mixtape Block Boy in July 2015, featuring Whiss on the track "Best One".
+Jimmy Prime released his mixtape Block Boy in July 2015, featuring Jay Whiss on the track "Best One".
 The release also prompted a photoshoot by Vice in the following month, which gained the group some notice on a national scale.
-Jay Whiss came to the attention of record label manager Oliver El-Khatib, who added Whiss' single "Imagine Us" to Episode 5 of OVO Sound Radio in September 2015.
-In November 2015, Whiss released the single "Watch This", produced by Lani Christ, and followed it up with a music video directed by Tristan Prime.
+Jay Whiss came to the attention of record label manager Oliver El-Khatib, who added Jay Whiss' single "Imagine Us" to Episode 5 of OVO Sound Radio in September 2015.
+In November 2015, Jay Whiss released the single "Watch This", produced by Lani Christ, and followed it up with a music video directed by Tristan Prime.
 The video featured cameos from his crew members Jimmy Prime, Donnie, and Esplanade associate Safe.
 He then went on to release the track "Need it all", which featured Jimmy Prime and was produced by Eric Dingus.
 Dingus was later signed by Drake, and added the song to Episode 42 Of OVO Sound Radio.